 - inspire, support and strengthen the leadership capability of BAME G6/7s aspiring to progress to the SCS

-- act as a challenge function to help increase scrutiny and accountability in respect of the progress on senior ethnic diversity in the Civil Service
+- act as a challenge function and provide solutions to help increase senior ethnic diversity in the Civil Service

-- build a critical mass of BAME role models to inspire, motivate and encourage more BAME employees to develop their careers within the Civil Service
+- build a critical mass of BAME role models to inspire, motivate and encourage more BAME employees to develop their Civil Service careers

 - actively identify and champion initiatives that advance race equality and inclusion across the Civil Service.